Yam1x/c2pie/README.md

 #### Command Line Interface

-You can run the following command to sign an input .jpg or .pdf:
+You can run the following command to sign an input JPG/JPEG or PDF file:
 ```bash
 c2pie sign --input-file path/to/input/file
 ```